CLmingming/Regression-and-return-based-on-PB-ratio/README.md

 # Regression-and-return-based-on-PB-ratio
 Focusing on the observations for all A-share firms at the end of 2010, regress the P/B ratio at Dec.
 2010 on Return on Equity - TTM (ROE) at 2010Q4 and Stock Volatility at 2010/12/31.
+For each month from Jan.
+2010 to Dec.
+2023, sort firms based on their last-month P/B ratios and divide firms into ten groups according to last-month P/B ratio deciles.
+By holding all stocks within each group with equal weights and rebalancing positions every month, we can construct ten portfolios.
+Then, calculate the monthly returns for the ten portfolios and use a bar chart to illustrate average returns for the ten portfolios from Jan.
+2010 to Dec.
+2023